apache/spark/docs/configuration.md

     <td><code>spark.cleaner.periodicGC.interval</code></td>
     <td>30min</td>
     <td>
-      Controls how often to trigger a garbage collection.
+      Controls how often to trigger a garbage collection.<br><br>
+      This context cleaner triggers cleanups only when weak references are garbage collected.
+      In long-running applications with large driver JVMs, where there is little memory pressure on the driver, this may happen very occasionally or not at all.
+Not cleaning at all may lead to executors running out of disk space after a while.
     </td>
   </tr>
   <tr>
     <td><code>spark.cleaner.referenceTracking</code></td>
     <td>true</td>
     <td>
-      Controls whether a ContextCleaner should be created when a SparkContext initializes.
+      Enables or disables context cleaning.
     </td>
   </tr>
   <tr>